W-Geronius/signalk-ttn-LoRaMonitor/README.md

 * multiple devices (different payload data structures)
 * user definable payload definitions to be decoded at client side

-Build & deployment have not been setup so far, the project is considered as 'beta' v.0.2.1
+**Build & deployment have not been setup so far --- the project is considered as 'beta'**

+Current version: v.0.2.1

 PR welcome.
-To discuss, please visit german [**Segeln-Forum.de**](https://www.segeln-forum.de/board194-boot-technik/board195-open-boat-projects-org/74840-lora-monitoring-und-alarmserver/#post2124488), english posting is accepted
+To discuss, please visit german [**Segeln-Forum.de**](https://www.segeln-forum.de/board194-boot-technik/board195-open-boat-projects-org/74840-lora-monitoring-und-alarmserver/#post2124488), posting in english is accepted

 **Preliminary install instructions:**